 Michelle grows some amazing salad greens and lip-smacking heirloom tomatoes.
 Early in the season, her farm produces thousands of vegetable starts hardened off for our climate.
 Michelle is really an expert at knowing what grows well and tastes good.
 One season I purchased six different varieties of kale after the deer mowed my crop down.
 She’s also known of her extensive list of tomato starts available beginning in May, surely worth a trip for the home gardener.

 I just discovered Pink Tractor Farm (where have I been), and I was glad I did.
 A family affair, the farm “…raises Tamworth Pigs, Geese, Ducks, Chicken and Cattle in addition to garden fresh produce, all using sustainable agricultural techniques.
-Visitors are always welcomed and tours given most Sundays.
 Sign-up for emails on forthcomings events, CSA membership and online store specials.
 Their farm stand is up their drive behind the house.

 I could just stop at Rob and Joanne’s place to talk to them — one of the nicest families around.
 Their farm stand is open all year and features certified organic produce, and farm-fresh eggs.
 I’m especially fond of their carrots and little mirabelle plums in the summer and sour cherry jam (when available).
 Rob’s salad mix is an island favorite.

 Joe and Celina have a stand at the Harbor Mercantile in Burton during the growing season.
 They also sell produce at the Farmers Market in our town center on Saturdays.
 I venture to say there’s nothing these two can’t grow well.
 From flawless white turnips, to crunchy cucumbers to sweet strawberries, Sun Island Farm is a trip to bountiful.
 Did I mention their daughters bake a mean pumpkin pie?